-I, as a person, do not like surprises especially if I won’t know your whereabouts for some hours.
-Some surprises are better planned by friends of the couple or companies offering such services without creating rooms for doubts.
+I, as a person, do not like surprises, especially if I don’t know your whereabouts for some hours.
+Some surprises are better planned by friends of the couple or companies offering such services without creating room for doubts.

 Please, don’t get me wrong.
-Surprises are what makes some people scream happily, but it could be a turn off for others when it is very unusual.
+Surprises make some people scream happily, but it could be a turn-off for others when it is very unusual.

 Some people can do anything for the sake of money or goals.